veracrypt/VeraCrypt/src/Readme.txt

 ---------------------

 This software as a whole:
-Copyright (c) 2013-2025 IDRIX.
+Copyright (c) 2025 AM Crypto.
 All rights reserved.

 Portions of this software:
+Copyright (c) 2025 AM Crypto.
+All rights reserved.
 Copyright (c) 2013-2025 IDRIX.
 All rights reserved.
 Copyright (c) 2003-2012 TrueCrypt Developers Association.
 All rights reserved.
 Copyright (c) 1998-2000 Paul Le Roux.
 All rights reserved.